dhannn/saxpy-c-asm/README.md

 # Comparative Analysis of Performance
 As previously mentioned, we have decided to set the test cases to vector sizes $2^{20}$,
 $2^{24}$, and $2^{28}$.
-We conducted a comparative analysis specifically on the runtimes of (1) C and Assembly program implementations, and (2) Release and Debug mode.
+We conducted a comparative analysis specifically on the runtimes of (1) C and assembly program implementations, and (2) Release and Debug mode.

 ## Debug Mode
 The figures below show the average runtimes (in seconds) of each vector size